JGIBristol/SynthRev/code/readme.md

 # GANExample.ipynb (Chakaya)
 - Generates data from a simple quadratic distribution and uses a GAN to learn a function that can generate similar data.

+# GANExampleHR.ipynb (Chakaya)
+- Generates synthetic data from the numeric dataset based on the GAN example in the blog post (GANExample.ipynb).
+- Uses the Heart rate column and 10,000 rows.
+- Data files used: final.csv